abrennec/sose20_cc2/03_oop/readme.md

 Following [the explanation at cplusplus.com](http://www.cplusplus.com/doc/tutorial/classes/), *classes are user-defined data types in C++ and objects are instantiations of classes.
 If you think of variables, a class would be the variable type whereas the object itself would be the actual variable that can be used in the code.*

 Classes are blueprints of objects.
-Based on **a class definition**, **various object instances** can be created.
+Based on **a class definition**, **various objects (or instances)** can be created.
 This is just like with any other data type.
 For example, consider an **integer**.
 In your code, you can use several variables of type integer.
-Likewise you can instantiate several objects of type **class** ... or, as you might as well say, you can use several variables of type **class**
+Likewise you can instantiate several objects of type **class** ... or, as you might as well say, you can use several variables of type **class**.

 ### Class Members